marxin/texi2rst-generated/sphinx/gccint/position-independent-code.rst

 .. them to the next line, to eliminate an overfull hbox. -mew 10feb93

-.. index:: PIC_OFFSET_TABLE_REGNUM
+.. macro:: PIC_OFFSET_TABLE_REGNUM

-MacroPIC_OFFSET_TABLE_REGNUMThe register number of the register used to address a table of static data addresses in memory.
+  The register number of the register used to address a table of static data addresses in memory.
 In some cases this register is defined by a processor's 'application binary interface' (ABI).
 When this macro is defined, RTL is generated for this register once, as with the stack pointer and frame pointer registers.
 If this macro is not defined, it is up to the machine-dependent files to allocate such a register (if necessary).
 Note that this register must be fixed when in use (e.g. when ``flag_pic`` is true).

-.. index:: PIC_OFFSET_TABLE_REG_CALL_CLOBBERED
+.. macro:: PIC_OFFSET_TABLE_REG_CALL_CLOBBERED

-MacroPIC_OFFSET_TABLE_REG_CALL_CLOBBEREDA C expression that is nonzero if the register defined by ``PIC_OFFSET_TABLE_REGNUM`` is clobbered by calls.
+  A C expression that is nonzero if the register defined by ``PIC_OFFSET_TABLE_REGNUM`` is clobbered by calls.
 If not defined, the default is zero.
 Do not define this macro if ``PIC_OFFSET_TABLE_REGNUM`` is not defined.

-.. index:: LEGITIMATE_PIC_OPERAND_P
+.. macro:: LEGITIMATE_PIC_OPERAND_P (x)

-MacroLEGITIMATE_PIC_OPERAND_P(:samp:`{x}`)A C expression that is nonzero if :samp:`{x}` is a legitimate immediate operand on the target machine when generating position independent code.
+  A C expression that is nonzero if :samp:`{x}` is a legitimate immediate operand on the target machine when generating position independent code.
   You can assume that :samp:`{x}` satisfies ``CONSTANT_P``, so you need not check this.
 You can also assume :samp:`{flag_pic}` is true, so you need not check it either.
 You need not define this macro if all constants (including ``SYMBOL_REF`` ) can be immediate operands when generating position independent code.